flutter/website/src/deployment/flavors.md

 For examples of build flavors for [iOS (Xcode)][] and [Android][], check out the integration test samples in the [Flutter repo][].

+## Retrieving your app's flavor at runtime

+From your Dart code, you can use the [`appFlavor`][] API to determine what flavor your app was built with.

 ## Conditionally bundling assets based on flavor

 If you aren't familiar with how to add assets to your app, see